 My first days were characterized by the rough coast and beaches between Faro and Lagos.
-The rough coast of the Algarve with it’s rock formations was the perfect place to capture some nice sunrises and sunsets.
+The rock formations at the coast were the perfect place to capture some nice sunrises and sunsets.
 Especially the area around Lagos is full of beautiful locations for Travel Photography.
 The best thing: you can easily avoid the tourist crowds if you visit these places before 11am or after 5pm.
-Perfect conditions for nice landscape captures!

-People who love Street Photography should’t skip Lisbon on their way from Faro to Porto.
+People who love Street Photography shouldn’t skip Lisbon on their way from Faro to Porto.
 The small streets offer plenty different photo motives.
 Just open your eyes!

 The drive from Faro to Porto was exhausting.
-Beeing on the road every day is great, but makes you tired at some point.
+Beeing on the road is great and exhausting in the long run.
 Reason enough to spend the last days in the hometown of port wine.
 Porto is a great place to have good food for cheap prices (as long as you avoid the main tourist restaurants).
 Tip: visit a port wine cellar paired with a tasting.
 I tried Grahams and really enjoyed the different flavours!

 My favorite part in the city was Ponte Dom Luís I, an old bridge with a great architecture.
 The lookout next to Gaia is the perfect location to take an magnificient panorama of the city.
 I highly recommend the blue hour to capture all the glowing lights of the old town.